Preparing graduates to work as Restorative Dental Hygienists for over 40 years.

 This program is currently only available to domestic students.

-To qualify for this program, you must be actively registered to practice dental hygiene with the College of Dental Hygienists of Ontario and have at least one year of dental hygiene work experience.
+To qualify for this program, you must be actively registered to practice dental hygiene with the College of Dental Hygienists of Ontario and have a minimum of one year of dental hygiene work experience.
+Upon successful completion, graduates simply apply to the CDHO for designation.
+No additional national competency exam is required.

 In compliance with the standards of practice approved by the College of Dental Hygienists of Ontario, students will learn to: